databrickslabs/pylint-plugin/README.md

 [[back to top](#databricks-labs-pylint-plugin)]

+### `R8911`: `legacy-cli`

+Don't use databricks_cli, use databricks.sdk instead: pip install databricks-sdk.
+Migrate all usage of Legacy CLI to Databricks SDK.
+See the more detailed documentation at https://databricks-sdk-py.readthedocs.io/en/latest/index.html

+[[back to top](#databricks-labs-pylint-plugin)]

-### `E9789`: `incompatible-with-uc`
+### `W8912`: `incompatible-with-uc`

 Incompatible with Unity Catalog: XXX.
 Migrate all usage to Databricks Unity Catalog.
 Use https://github.com/databrickslabs/ucx for more details

-[[back to top](#databricks-labs-pylint-plugin)]

-### `E9799`: `legacy-cli`

-Don't use databricks_cli, use databricks.sdk instead: pip install databricks-sdk.
-Migrate all usage of Legacy CLI to Databricks SDK.
-See the more detailed documentation at https://databricks-sdk-py.readthedocs.io/en/latest/index.html

 [[back to top](#databricks-labs-pylint-plugin)]